-Policy Area Indicator 2 Target Performance National Park Purposes & Duty Developments which engage the Sandford Target - 0 approvals within or impacting on the National Park which breach the Sandford principle or which result in conflicts between the duty and purposes.
-Performance
+Policy Area Indicator 2 Target Performance National Park Purposes & Duty Developments which engage the Sandford Principle - where conflict between the two national park purposes becomes acute, the first one must prevail.
+Carrying out the socio-economic duty in National Parks must be in pursuance of the purposes to Policy 1 (overarching indicator).
+National Park which breach the Sandford principle or which result in conflicts between the duty and purposes.